-When the total amount of unearned aid is greater than the amount returned by Concorde Career Institute from the student's account, the student is responsible for returning unearned aid to the appropriate Title IV program as follows:
+When the total amount of unearned aid is greater than the amount returned by Concorde Career College from the student's account, the student is responsible for returning unearned aid to the appropriate Title IV program as follows:

-- Unsubsidized Direct Stafford Loans (other than PLUS loans).

-- 2. Subsidized Direct Stafford Loans.
+- Unsubsidized Direct Stafford Loans (other than PLUS loans). - 2.
+Subsidized Direct Stafford Loans.

-- 3. Federal Perkins Loans (if applicable).

-- 4. Direct PLUS Loans.

-- 5. Federal Pell Grants for which a return of funds is required.

-- 6. Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required. - Loan amounts are returned in accordance with the terms of the promissory note. - Unearned federal grant amounts to be returned by the student will be reduced by 50%.
+- 3. Direct PLUS Loans. - 4.
+Federal Pell Grants for which a return of funds is required. - 5.
+Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required. - Loan amounts are returned in accordance with the terms of the promissory note. - Unearned federal grant amounts to be returned by the student will be reduced by 50%.